 If you rent your own office space, you’ll have to pay for electricity, water, Internet, heating, air conditioning, etc. HVAC units usually cost around a few thousand dollars, which does not include the cost of maintenance (HVAC units require regular upkeep).
 So, you should only install an HVAC unit if you need it.

 Aside from HVAC, the rest of your utilities should cost about $2 per square foot of office space.
-You’ll probably pay less than that, however, if you don’t have an office phone bill.
+However, you’ll probably pay less than that if you don’t have an office phone bill.

 Speaking of growth, the size of your team may change dramatically over one year, especially in your early stages.
 So, if you plan on doing significantly more business throughout that time frame, you should also plan on expanding your team in the process.